Thinesh0521/Scratchcard-generator/ReadMe.md

 ## Summary

-Once the web application was made and tested in a virual machine , I added a Dockerfile into each of the services to containerise them and made a docker-compose.yaml.
+Once the web application was made and tested in a virual machine , I should have created a Dockerfile into each of the services to containerise them and made a docker-compose.yaml.
 Then I made ansible files that involves Inventory, playbook.yaml and roles/tasks.
 These files can help install docker on the swarm nodes and then set up a docker swarm.
 After setting these up, I then created a Jenkinsfile with scripts so that jenkin can use these requirements to make a pipeline.

 I need 3 new Virtual Machines in Google Cloud Platform and these are:
 - jenkins